-Investigation of PFASs-Contaminated Soil and Groundwater
+8.0 Investigation of Contaminated Soil and Groundwater

-Investigations of PFASs-contaminated soil and groundwater should adhere to sampling protocols presented in the HEER Office Technical Guidance Manual (HIDOH 2016).
-This include the collection of Multi Increment samples for testing of soil, sediment and biosolids.
+Investigations of PFASs-contaminated soil and groundwater should adhere to sampling protocols presented in the HEER Office Technical Guidance Manual (TGM; HIDOH 2021).
+This includes the collection of Multi Increment samples for testing of soil, sediment and biosolids (TGM Sections 3-5).
 Discrete soil sample data are not acceptable for final decision making.
-The collection of Multi Increment-type samples should also be considered for testing of surface water.
+The collection of Multi Increment-type samples should also be considered for testing of surface water (TGM Section 6).

-Enhanced, sample collection methods that incorporate Multi Increment sampling concepts have not been fully developed and incorporated in the Technical Guidance Manual but could be required for the collection of representative groundwater samples at high-risk sites on a case-by-case basis.
-This might include, for example, the continuous collection of a sample during purges of large, risk-based volumes of water from a single well, rather than the collection of traditional, small-volume, "discrete" waters samples.
+Enhanced sample collection methods for groundwater that incorporate Multi Increment sampling concepts have not been fully developed and incorporated in the Technical Guidance Manual but could be required for the collection of representative groundwater samples at high-risk sites on a case-by-case basis.
+This might include, for example, the continuous collection of a sample during purges of large, risk-based volumes of water from a single well, referred to as "Large Volume

+Purge (LVP)" sampling methods, rather than the collection of traditional, small-volume, "discrete" waters samples.

 Precautions should be taken to avoid accidental contamination of samples with PFASs in sampling equipment, clothing and other articles.
-Refer to guidance published by the California EPA (CAEPA 2019b,c) and similar sources for additional information, until such time that PFASs-specific guidance is incorporated into the HEER Office Technical Guidance Manual (HIDOH 2016).
+Refer to guidance published by the California EPA (CAEPA 2019b,c) and similar sources for additional information, until such time that PFASs-specific guidance is incorporated into the HEER Office Technical Guidance Manual (TGM; HIDOH 2021).
+Note that statements made in early regulatory guidance regarding the potential presence of PFAS in sampling equipment, sample bags, sunscreen and other field material has proven to be incorrect (see Section 9.1).
+Contact the makers of specific sampling equipment and other field supplies to determine the potential use or inadvertent presence of PFAS containing compounds of interest in these materials.
+Inadvertent contamination of properly collected soil samples is highly unlikely if proper Multi Increment sampling methods are used and simple precautions are taken to avoid cross contamination, as described in the TGM.
+The use of equipment blanks is highly recommended, however, for the collection of water samples.